This tutorial covers the following topics:

 To achieve a good website performance it is very important to optimize the number of the executions.
-The most common cause for excessively high number of executions is either something irregular happening to your website that can be addressed and stopped, or in the better case a legitimate peak in your website traffic, which can also be addressed and handled.
+The most common cause for excessively high number of executions is either something irregular happening to your website that should be addressed and stopped, or in the better case a legitimate peak in your website traffic, which can also be addressed and handled.

 What is an execution?